Unifying Framework for Amplification Mechanisms: Criticality, Resonance and Non-Normality: General System Driven by a Gaussian White Noise

-The second term, absent for $K=0$ ($\kappa =1$), encodes transient bursts of energy that boost the MSD by a factor proportional to $K^2$.

-In the two dimensional case where $\J$ is assumed to be a real matrix, the eigenvalues $\lambda_i$, $i=1,2$, are complex conjugate or real.
-As a result, we obtain the following expression for the MSD (see Appendix~\ref{apx:phase_diagram_gen} in the SM)
+In the two-dimensional case, where $\J$ is a real matrix, the eigenvalues $\lambda_\pm$ for the $\alpha$- and $\beta$-forms are given by~\eqref{eq:eigs_alpha_beta}.
+The kernel is expressed in~\eqref{eq:G_G0}, and the variance can be computed from~\eqref{eq:vinf_def} and~\eqref{eq:2d-frob}.
+From these relations, we obtain the following expressions for the MSD \SM